Jackson’s Bay, 1874-1879: Resolutely Untamed

 the petition, just comments from the commissioners.

-In 1877, William Gisborne was New Zealand's Immigration Minister.
-Settler Henry Bussell’s name at the top of the petition, and his initialling of other settler’s “marks,” suggest he was one of the organisers who collected the 105 signatures.
+In 1877, William Gisborne was New Zealand’s Immigration Minister.
+Settler Henry Bussell’s name headed the petition letter to Gisborne, and Bussell’s initialling of other settler’s “marks,” suggests he was one of the main organisers who collected the 105 signatures.
 An English carpenter, he arrived at Jackson’s Bay with his wife and child on 2 February 1875.

 First page of